Tim Hagan: Political career

 Hagan ran into political trouble when it was revealed that Cuyahoga County Treasurer Francis E. Gaul (famous for saying that "Most people in Cleveland think Camus is the whale at SeaWorld," in reference to Hagan) had made risky investments using county funds, having assured the Board of Commissioners that the Secured Assets Fund Earnings fund was free of risk.
 Hagan was called as a witness for the defense in Gaul's trial, saying that he had "implicitly" trusted Gaul's reassurances that the investments were safe.

 It was 1994, however, and the booming economy mitigated the county treasury's losses and Hagan managed to win re-election to the board of commissioners.

 In 1996, Hagan announced that he would retire from electoral politics after his term expired at the end of 1998, stating: "I'm in the twilight of a mediocre career.
 But I'm looking forward to going to the grocery store without someone asking me for a job."

-In 2002, he ran for the office of Governor of Ohio and lost to the incumbent Republican, Robert A. Taft II.
+In 2002, he ran for the office of Governor of Ohio and lost to the incumbent Republican, Robert A. Taft III.
 Hagan's campaign against Taft using a duck quacking "Taftquack" raised trademark issues with the American Family Life Insurance Company's trademarked "AFLAC" quacking duck.
 The federal court in the Northern District of Ohio found that Hagan's commercial neither infringed nor diluted the AFLAC mark.
 266 F. Supp.
 2d 682.

 In February 2004, Hagan announced his intention to run again for a seat on the Cuyahoga County commission against fellow Democrat and former colleague, Tim McCormack.
 Hagan easily defeated McCormack in the Democratic primary election and faced no Republican opposition in the November 2004 general election.
 In November 2008, he was re-elected to the Cuyahoga County commission without opposition.

 In November 2009, the voters of Cuyahoga County voted to change its governmental structure.
-Tim Hagan retired as Cuyahoga County Commissioner in 2011, when the county switched to an Executive-Council Form of government.
+Hagan retired as Cuyahoga County Commissioner in 2011, when the county switched to an Executive-Council form of government.

 Personal life

 In 1973, Hagan married Jeanne Marie Carney.
 Carney's father, John Carney, a successful property developer and later judge, helped Hagan to get his start in Democratic politics in his brother James Carney's 1971 campaign for mayor of Cleveland.
 They had two daughters, Eleanor and Marie.
 They divorced in 1995.
 In 1999, Hagan married actress Kate Mulgrew.
 As of 2014, they had divorced.

-Hagan has a close relationship with members of the Kennedy family—he is a godfather to Kate Kennedy Townsend, one of Robert F. Kennedy's grandchildren, and was a pallbearer at the funeral of Stephen E. Smith, the late husband of Jean Kennedy Smith.
+Hagan has a close relationship with members of the Kennedy family—he is a godfather to Katherine Kennedy Townsend, one of Robert F. Kennedy's grandchildren, and was a pallbearer at the funeral of Stephen E. Smith, the late husband of Jean Kennedy Smith.

 Hagan's father, Robert E. Hagan, served as a county commissioner on the board of commissioners of Trumbull County, Ohio, and in the Ohio General Assembly.
 Hagan's brother Robert F. Hagan was a member of the Ohio House of Representatives.